PACKAGE LEAFLET: INFORMATION FOR THE USERAMENUR 1 mg film-coated tabletsEFG

 Anastrozole

-Read this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-6. Contents of the pack and additional information
+Contents of the pack:

 Do not take Amenur

-Be especially careful with Amenur
+Be careful with Amenur

 Before taking Amenur, check with your doctor or pharmacist

-Other medications and Amenur
+Other medicines and Amenur

-Pregnancy and breastfeeding
+Pregnancy and breast-feeding

-Do not take anastrozole if you are pregnant or breastfeeding.
+Do not take anastrozole if you are pregnant or breast-feeding.
 Stop taking anastrozole if you become pregnant and consult your doctor.

-Consult your doctor or pharmacist before using any medication.
+Consult your doctor or pharmacist before taking any medicine.

-Driving and operating machinery
+Driving and using machines

 Amenur contains lactose

-This medication contains lactose.
-If your doctor has told you that you have a certain sugar intolerance, consult with them before taking this medication.
+This medicine contains lactose.
+If your doctor has told you that you have an intolerance to some sugars, contact them before taking this medicine.

 Amenur contains sodium